-Daphne was given the part of Eleanor of Aquitaine in a production of The Lion in Winter, which won her an award and prompted her to apply to work in television.
+In 1965, the Nevilles moved to Bakers Mill, below Frampton Mansell in Gloucestershire, where Daphne still lives today.
+After a few years, Daphne was given the part of Eleanor of Aquitaine in a production of The Lion in Winter, which won her an award and prompted her to apply to work in television.

-In May 1968 Daphne became an In-vision announcer and newscaster when Harlech Television was launched.
-The ITV station for Wales and the west country was later known as HTV.
+In May 1968 Daphne became an in-vision announcer and newscaster when Harlech Television was launched.
+The ITV station for Wales and the West Country was later known as HTV.

 Daphne was given her own daily children’s programme to present called It’s Time for Me when she was lowered from the studio ceiling in an oval basket chair.

 She also made numerous public appearances on behalf of Harlech Television, opening fetes and manning their stand at the Bath and West Show where she was seen as a local celebrity.

 She moved to HTV Bristol where she presented an afternoon programme called Women Only with Jan Leeming for seven years.
 She interviewed Michael Bond about his new Paddington books and Clement Freud, who had a hit with his children’s book Grimble.
 She also presented ATV’s Women Today and occassional one-off programmes.